jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ```

-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v1/21.png" alt="drawing" width="600"/></div>

 ### Part4-1-2

-Write a task called ```calc_even_parity``` which will take an 8-bit number and
+Write a task called ```calc_even_parity```to take an 8-bit number and
 compute and return parity.
 Write a module called calc_even_parity_task,
 which calls the task with the operand received via the input port and
 outputs the result.
 Use the provided testbench, calc_even_parity_task_tb.v,